nyuhuyang/pyShinyCell/README.md

 be found at http://shinycell1.ddnetbio.com and http://shinycell2.ddnetbio.com
 respectively.

-If you are using `ShinyCell`, please cite [Ouyang et al. ShinyCell: Simple and sharable visualisation of single-cell gene expression data.
+If you are using `pyShinyCell`, please cite [Ouyang et al. ShinyCell: Simple and sharable visualisation of single-cell gene expression data.
 Bioinformatics, doi:10.1093/bioinformatics/btab209]( http://dx.doi.org/10.1093/bioinformatics/btab209).
 The manuscript is recently accepted and we will update the full citation when it is available.

-Key features of `ShinyCell` include:
+Key features of `pyShinyCell` include:

 1. Written in R and uses the Shiny package, allowing for easy sharing on online platforms e.g. [shinyapps.io](https://www.shinyapps.io/) and Amazon Web